Bowen Island is a short ferry ride from West Vancouver’s Horseshoe Bay. It’s a pretty little island and makes for a nice day trip or overnight escape.

 Bowen Island is slightly larger than 50 square km in size.
 At close to 12 km in length and 6 km in width, it’s a small island, but not overly small.

 Bowen Island is indeed an island.
 It is surrounded by water and there are no bridges connecting it to the mainland.
 The only way to get to Bowen Island is by boat (unless you have a helicopter or seaplane, or you’re a world-class swimmer).

 The most common way of accessing the island is via Horseshoe Bay by one of BC Ferries‘ boats that leaves about once an hour and takes 20 minutes.
-Return fare is about $11 per adult, half price for children ages 5-11 and $30 for a vehicle, plus taxes.
+The fare is about $11 per adult, half price for children ages 5-11 and $30 for a vehicle, plus taxes.
 Bicycles cost $2.
-(Note: by the time you read this article prices will likely have gone up!)
+Those prices are as of February, 2022.

 What to Expect on Bowen Island

 When you arrive you are greeted by the harbour and cute little village at Snug Cove.
 It’s a quiet place, so don’t expect a lot of activity.

 There are a number of little bed and breakfasts on Bowen Island to choose from.
 There is also a marina and a small selection of shops and restaurants both at Snug Cove and further up the hill.